jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Basic/Best-Practices/Basic-Anti-DDoS + Advanced-Anti-DDoS.md

 ## Advanced Anti-DDoS

 The Basic Anti-DDoS is the protection services provided by JD Cloud for the users free of charge.
 If you need the Advanced Anti-DDoS service provided by JD Cloud, you need to buy JD Cloud Advanced Anti-DDoS as needed.
 After you purchase it, you will be able to get Advanced Anti-DDoS services from JD Cloud.
-The Advanced Anti-DDoS purchase window is as follows.
+The Advanced Anti-DDoS purchase page is as follows.

 For Advanced Anti-DDoS purchase window, see: [IP High Guard](https://www.jdcloud.com/products/ipanti)